My child, an alcoholic drug abuser.

-There are periods when she is sober.
-When she is welcomed back into our lives, but she drifts back out again, taking our broken hearts with her.
+There were periods when she was sober, when we welcomed her back into our lives but she drifted back out, taking our broken hearts with her.

-If there is an end to this cycle of addiction, I cannot see it.
+If there was an end to this cycle of addiction I could not see it.

 There is a deep rooted appetite to satisfy ones own needs that all addicts understand.
 A craving that is fed at a cost to themselves and those that love them.
-It is a concentration of oneself to the extreme, and this is the hardest thing for any loving parent to understand.
+It is a concentration of oneself to the extreme.
+This is the hardest thing for any loving parent to understand.

-She was born in January, a cold, and mean night, delivered by cesarean section; a prolonged and difficult birth.
-Plucked out of my belly by clinical hands, and thrust into a world of bright lights.
-Was her struggle into the world, or the mood of the weather a factor in her developing addiction?
+Laura was born in January 1977, a cold and mean night, delivered by cesarean section.
+A prolonged and difficult birth.
+Plucked out of my belly by clinical hands and thrust into a world of bright lights.
+Was her struggle into the world, the mood of the weather a factor in her developing addiction?

-It is a question.
-Many parents of addiction ask: why?
-I am in my twelve-year of asking, and believe me there is no reason why.
+It is a question many parents of addiction ask: why?
+I was in my twelve-year of asking, there is no reason why.